Testing Membership for Timed Automata: Analysis of the Tester

-\begin{lemma} The correction cost for a transient state is less than $B$. \end{lemma} \begin{proof} If we can modify $ \tau_i $ into $ \tau'_i $ without changing $a_i$ at a cost less than $B$, we do it.
-Otherwise we insert $(a'_i, \tau'_i)$ such that $\tau'_i \leq B$ before $(a_i, \tau_i)$.
-In both cases, the correction cost is less than $B$. \end{proof}\\
+\begin{lemma} The correction cost of a word $w$ for a transient state with a bounded transition is less than $B$. \end{lemma} \begin{proof} We insert $(a'_i, \tau'_i)$ such that $\tau'_i \leq B$ before $(a_i, \tau_i)$ which is always possible.
+The correction cost is less than $B$. $\Box$ \end{proof}

-We now generalize the correction for an extended component.
-An extended component $\bar{C} $, introduced at the beginning of section $4$, has a prefix of transient states, a connected component $C$ and a specific output state in $C$.
-We correct a word $w$ for $\bar{C} $ by first correcting for the transient states, then for the connected component until we reach the output state of $C$.